open-horizon/devops/mgmt-hub/WSL2.md

 ## Installing the agent

-Export the credentials from above into the current shell, e.g.:
+Export the credentials from above into the current shell, e.g., assuuming you used the filename `mycreds`:

 ```source mycreds```